- Listing Type: Summer Programs

 - Accreditation: Gap Year Association - Program

-BE MORE THAN A TRAVELER!
+BE MORE THAN A TOURIST!
 Global Routes is a pioneer in the world of immersive international programming for high school students.
 Our transformative program model combines meaningful service, authentic community stays, and unparalleled adventures.

 Global Routes is the program for you if you’re curious and adventurous, dedicated to strengthening our global community, and are looking for an authentic travel experience.
 Through our transformative program model, students develop critical global skills, leadership, confidence, compassion, and an enthusiasm for experiencing the world!